What We Do

 All's Well, Thriving Communities Project

 All’s Well was a project run by Exeter Community Centre Trust (ECCT), Exeter Historic Buildings Trust (EHBT) and Devon & Exeter Medical Heritage Trust (DEMHT), aiming to show the benefits of engaging with heritage for health.
-Thriving Communities Fund supported vulnerable communities through history and heritage.
+Thriving Communities Fund supported vulnerable communities through the use of history, heritage and community.

 “Engagement with heritage can change lives.
 It makes people proud of where they live, and inspires them to participate in their community.
 Our pilot projects have shown how volunteering, sharing stories, and engaging with heritage has an impact on personal health and community wellbeing.
 This funding will enable us to establish long term solutions through the power of history and heritage.”